cosasha97/automatic-sleep-stages-classification/README.md

 This repository presents the work of Sasha Collin and Clément Nguyen for the roject for the class of 'Machine Learning for Time-Series' - Master MVA

+## Context
+Sleep has a very important biological role and has been related to plasticity and reorganization of memory.
+Unfortunately, sleep disorders are a very common issue that affect a significant number of people worldwide, and have a serious impact on people's health.
+That's why trying to better understand how sleep works and trying to detect and characterize sleep stages is a hot research topic.

+There are 5 different sleep stages: wake (W), drowsiness (N1), light sleep (N2), deep sleep (N3), and rapid eye movement sleep (REM).
+The classification of such stages, when done manually, is difficult, time consuming, and can lead to annotation errors.
+To tackle this issue, the authors of \cite{rodriguez2014automatic} propose an unsupervised classification scheme for sleep stage prediction, using entropy features computed from electroencephalograms (EEGs), features relevance analysis, and unsupervised clustering.

+We implemented from scratch this algorithm and, to assess the relevance of entropy features, we designed custom features and compared the performances of the algorithm on both sets of features.
+Finally, we implemented a semi-supervised classification method based on Convolutional Dictionary Learning and compared the classification performances of both algorithms.

 ## Generate results
 In the jupyter notebook 'sleep_stages_classification.ipynb' is shown step by step how to generate results similar to the ones presented in our report.